-It wasn't just the nature of the opposition, venue and partisan crowd not in their favour; the 1997/98 season had been, to say the least, turbulent on the banks of the River Avon.
-A club record defeat by Saracens, Andy Robinson (one of the club's all-time greats who had taken over the coaching job) jeered at The Rec, a ‘fly on the wall' TV documentary which saw a club struggling to come to terms with the demands of professionalism wash its dirty washing in the public glare and there was the small matter of the ear-biting incident during a cup-tie against .
+It wasn’t just the nature of the opposition, venue and partisan crowd not in their favour; the 1997/98 season had been, to say the least, turbulent on the banks of the River Avon.
+A club record defeat by Saracens, Andy Robinson (one of the club’s all-time greats who had taken over the coaching job) jeered at The Rec, a ‘fly on the wall’ TV documentary which saw a club struggling to come to terms with the demands of professionalism wash its dirty washing in the public glare and there was the small matter of the ear-biting incident during a cup-tie against London Scottish.

-Jack Rowell's departure to in 1995 and the uncertainty created by turning the sport into a professional pursuit a year later had transformed the most stable elite club in the land into one built on shifting sands.
+Jack Rowell’s departure to England in 1995 and the uncertainty created by turning the sport into a professional pursuit a year later had transformed the most stable elite club in the land into one built on shifting sands.
 Coaches and players came and went as the blueprint for success at The Rec appeared to be ripped up.

 The multiple distractions did not augur well for Bath’s bid to break the French monopoly on what was quickly becoming Europe’s most sought after club rugby prize.